omicscodeathon/denguedrug/README.md

 ### Mechanism of Binding Characterization of selected compounds

 <p align="justify">
   In continuation of the structure-based molecular docking, to further confirm the binding affinities of the predicted compounds, the interactions of the compounds within the predicted binding pocket were determined.
-The biomolecular interactions between the NS2B/NS3 protease and the compounds were generated via LigPlot.
+The biomolecular interactions between the NS2B/NS3 protease and the compounds were generated via <a href="https://doi.org/10.1002/jcc.21334">LigPlot</a>.
 Characterizing the binding interactions enabled the identification of critical residues within the active sites of the respective targets.
 To identify the compound that best inhibits the activities of the NS2B/NS3 protease, hydrogen and hydrophobic interactions between the shortlisted compounds and the residues in the active site were elucidated.
 </p>

 <p align="justify">